-The EU Screening Regulation 2019/452 established a framework for the EU Commission and the Member States to exchange information with regard to foreign investment filings which are notified on a national level to the authorities of the Member States.
+The EU Screening Regulation 2019/452 established a framework for the EU Commission and the Member States to exchange information regarding foreign investment filings which are notified on a national level to the authorities of the Member States.

-Member States were required to implement the cooperation mechanism established under the FDI Regulation by 11 October 2020.
+Member States were required to implement the co-operation mechanism established under the FDI Regulation by 11 October 2020.

-The FDI Regulation does not create a new FDI regime, but seeks to regulate the screening of FDI transactions across the EU.
+The FDI Regulation does not create a new FDI regime but seeks to regulate the screening of FDI transactions across the EU.